-Upon notification of an alert, ASSISTANT VICE PRESIDENT OF STUDENT AFFAIRS personnel will make every effort to have Residence Hall and apartment occupants who live within the DFW area leave the campus and proceed to their homes for the duration of the alert.
+Upon notification of an alert, DEAN OF STUDENT AFFAIRS personnel will make every effort to have Residence Hall and apartment occupants who live within the DFW area leave the campus and proceed to their homes for the duration of the alert.

-The relocation and evacuation plans of Residence Halls and the Student Apartments will be coordinated with Campus Safety to ensure the security of personal effects left in the facilities.
+The relocation and evacuation plans of Residence Halls and the Student Apartments will be coordinated with University of Dallas Police Department to ensure the security of personal effects left in the facilities.
 Residence Hall Assistants should be directed to obtain names of all individuals at evacuation sites during the alert and provide this list to the University of Dallas Police Department and appropriate administrators.